OpenInference JS

 npm version

-This package provides utilities to ingest Vercel AI SDK spans into platforms like Arize and Phoenix.
+This package provides utilities to transform Vercel AI SDK OpenTelemetry spans into OpenInference spans for platforms like Arize AX and Phoenix.

 AI SDK version Support level Notes